 But it’s safe to say that some of my friendships are deeper now than they ever were before.
 My soul is a little more whole, my mind somewhat soothed, my heart burning anew.

 At Seed, the anxieties and walls you put up in the real world can safely be (with your radical consent, of course) deconstructed and challenged.

 The freedom that flows from that temporary confrontation is truly profound.
 After several emotional realisations, what can then follow is a sublime leap of personal growth.

 At least, this is how my friends and I felt about it this year.
 But who knows?
 We might just be freaks.

 Burning Seed is not a gated, elitist neighbourhood, but nor would I say is it fair play for self-entitled experience tourists.
 It’s a community built on principles that, for important reasons, are protected and held very dear.

 All are encouraged to respect the history, explore the principles meaningfully and tread with grace.
-And remember: a burn is not a doof.
+And to remember: a burn is not a doof.
 Though, as the adorable little girl from that old taco ad says: “Porque no los dos?”

 I love and will continue to love both.

 When you burn with love, the experience has a way of changing you for life.